-We will be transferring the information posted on the Cult Education Institute forum by one of us ex-students:
+We will be transferring the information posted on the Cult Education Institute forum by a ex-follower:

 Here is the first post.

 For many years I was Peter Young’s (“lama” Dondrup Dorje) loyal student.

 1. He is a very dangerous, highly educated, exceptionally skilful, narcissist.

 2. Pathgate Institute is definitely a cult.
 It has zero endorsement from the real Buddhist community.

 3. He has developed extraordinary personal power through martial arts, esoteric practices, and long- term practice of brainwashing / social conditioning techniques.

 4. He is totally ruthless.
 He will do anything, to anyone, including short-term positive actions, and ingratiating himself with real lineages, in order to achieve a goal.

 5. He is obsessed with achieving a sense of self-worth through being superior to others.
 Despite his undoubted personal achievements (gaining power over others), he is tortured by a sense of self-worthlessness.
 This drives him to achieve extraordinary powers, and to degrade everyone around him.